karboosx/procer/readme.md

-# Procer
+# Karboosx\Procer

 [![Tests](https://github.com/karboosx/procer/actions/workflows/tests.yml/badge.svg)](https://github.com/karboosx/procer/actions/workflows/tests.yml)

-Procer is a simple and lightweight language designed to describe processes and workflows in a natural and human-readable way.
+Karboosx\Procer is a simple and lightweight language designed to describe processes and workflows in a natural and human-readable way.
 It is designed to be as close to natural language as possible, making it easy to read and write.

 ----